Lydia Sweatt is a writer, bookworm, and bass guitar enthusiast. When she goes outside, a bicycle goes with her.

 So, rest assured.
 Unless you’re doing something technical, upgrading your equipment is an option, not a rule.

 First, let’s reimagine the word clickbait.
 Many people think it’s a bad practice, but not all clickbait makes people feel cheated, played, or upset.
-Just like there’s bad clickbait on YouTube, there’s also “good clickbait” that delivers on the general promise or video theme.
+Just like there’s bad clickbait on YouTube, there’s also “good clickbait” that delivers on the general promise or theme of a video.

 Bad clickbait: Promising something that never happens in the video.
-Essentially lies to the viewer.
+It essentially lies to the viewer.

-8. Posting YouTube Shorts Will Hurt Your Channel
+8. Posting YouTube Shorts Can Hurt Your Channel

 Well, we’re happy to reveal that Shorts will not hurt your channel.
-In fact, they could help you get more views on long-form videos.
+In fact, they could help you get more views on long-form videos, with the help of related links.

 9. All YouTube Revenue Comes from Video Views

-There are plenty of ways to make money on YouTube, and not all of them have to do with video views.
+There are plenty of ways to make money on YouTube, and not all of them have to do with collecting advertising revenue through views.

 Other opportunities include: